wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = 1.7.2 =
+* New: Add Home Page option to vi
 * Fix: Remove undefined var notice
 * Fix: Remove debugging output
 * Fix: vi login sometimes not automatically redirect
 * Fix: use correct default values for vi settings if they are empty
 * Fix: Use correct tier2 iab category depending on tier1 selection
 * Fix: missing comma in ads.txt google adsense entry
+* Fix: Do not show vi ad on feed, 404, category, archive and search pages
+* Fix: Missing excerpt and content on category and archiv pages

 = 1.7.1 =
 * Fix: adsense ads are not shown after activation of vi because of incomplete ads.txt